 Chief Operating Officer

 What does company culture mean to you?
-As the Founder/CEO of a SMB do have a clear understanding of what a good company culture is?
+As the Founder/CEO of a SMB do you have a clear understanding of what a good company culture is?
 Have you made the proponents and elements of your own business’ culture clear to all of your team members?

 You might be thinking that these are secondary tasks in terms of relevance to your organization’s success – revenue-driven activities come first, then we can think about culture.
-But what you might not know is that having an established, strong company culture actually is a revenue driven activity.
+But what you might not know is that having an established, strong company culture actually is a revenue-driven activity.
 How?
 Let’s explore.

 What is Company Culture?